xena1t/3dr1-vsibench/README.md

 1. **Configure a real entry point.** The bridge now raises an error if `THREE_DR1_ENTRYPOINT` is missing so that accidental runs do not silently produce all-zero scores.
+Install the official package (`pip install -e 3D-R1` inside this repo or the published wheel) so that `three_dr1.pipeline:load_pipeline` becomes importable, or explicitly point the environment variable at your own loader.
 Override this behaviour only when intentionally setting `THREE_DR1_ALLOW_STUB=1` for smoke tests.
 2. **Inspect the logged samples.** When `--log_samples` is enabled, review the generated `vsibench.json` file with the helper script: